Planning a classic Croatian-Slovenia road trip? This is the ultimate 10 day itinerary for visiting Croatia and Slovenia.

 When hunger calls, stop in the little mountain town of Bovec in Soca Valley.
 This is where you can book a white water rafting, ziplining, or kayaking tour.
 Bovec makes a good base, if you want a longer stay in this area.

-Tips for Visiting Croatia and Slovenia
+Tips for Spending 10 Days In Croatia and Slovenia

 The currency in Croatia is the kuna.
 The currency in Slovenia is euro.